dmytroony/learning/docker/docker_crash/README.md

       environment:
         - ME_CONFIG_MONGODB_ADMINUSERNAME=admin
         - ME_CONFIG_MONGODB_ADMINPASSWORD=supersecret
+        - ME_CONFIG_MONGODB_SERVER: mongodb

   ```
 Configuration
+- Be careful with the indentations
 - Use a single YAML file to configure and maintain your application's services
 - With a single command, create and start all the services from your configuration
 - Declarative definition